 In today’s ultra-competitive legal market, continually developing your skills as a lawyer is key to success.
 As this year has shown us, the legal industry can change quickly—and lawyers that aren’t able to keep up with the latest tools and trends may be left behind.
 Training for lawyers is also essential for furthering your professional development.
 Aside from required CLE credits, this means looking for opportunities to develop your skills through more formal lawyer training, informal learning, or a combination of both.

-In the following post, we’ll discuss the types of lawyer training opportunities available—from mentorship to coaching to conferences and beyond.
+In the following post, we’ll discuss the types of lawyer training and career opportunities available—from mentorship to coaching to conferences and beyond.
 We’ll also offer tips for selecting the right mix of lawyer training programs for you.
-Remember: the goal is to leverage ongoing lawyer training to help you succeed, stand out, and stay competitive in today’s legal landscape.
+Remember: the goal is to leverage ongoing lawyer training to help you stand out and stay competitive in today’s legal landscape.

 What are the available types of training for lawyers?

 When it comes to lawyer training, there are plenty of routes to success.
 From informal strategies to structured programs, you can effectively integrate lawyer training into your work life—depending on your available time, budget, and learning style (more on that later).